hnjw-png/battleships/README.md

 * Currently the board appears without problem in the console, the prompts works properly as well.
 It took a few tried to get the numbers to appear correctly on the board.
 But it is now fixed, though one improvement could be that the board doe not move to the right, when a p or - is added.

 * A thing while it wasn't a error, but it did effect the user experience was that I orginally had only 12 rounds before the game ended.
 But while testing, it seemed infair to have so few chances to find all 5 ships in a board of 49 possible locations.
-So I decided to make the user experience better and more fair, and changed it 20turns, this gives much betters odds.
+So I decided to make the user experience better and more fair, and changed it 40turns, this gives much betters odds.

-* There was a error with reading the valueerror, if the user enters a letter the game throughs a error instead of a prompt that it was invalid and continuing.
+* There was a error with reading the value error, if the user enters a letter the game throughs a error instead of a prompt that it was invalid and continuing.
 But I have now corrected this by adding a static method, now is any other character is used than 1-7...the user gets prompted to pick a valid number, and the game continues.

 * I have manually tested the game to see if each function works :
 1. I have tested, if the user cannot guess the same guess twice, and that works and the user is prompted that they have guessed the same place twice, and then gets another turn.